Waste & Packaging

 - Waste & Packaging

 Aimed at increasing operational efficiency, and driven by our continuous improvement mindset, we are always looking for ways to reduce, repurpose, and divert waste from landfills.
+Dairy is particularly efficient in this regard, as many of its byproducts can be transformed into valuable ingredients.

 Packaging

 While packaging is vital to ensuring the integrity and safety of our products, we recognize that it can also pose significant environmental impacts.
-This is why sustainable packaging is a key part of our 2025 Environmental Pledges, which draw on the circular economy and New Plastics Economy principles.